PatrickGTR/OnPlayerTeleport/README.md

 ## Introduction ##
-This include is created for [San Andreas Multiplayer](www.samp.com) Community and detects a player who uses teleport hacks.
+This include is for detect players using teleport hacks.
 Maybe fly hack and airbreak can be detected.

 ## Requeriments ##
 * [Foreach](https://github.com/karimcambridge/samp-foreach/releases) - Put the include file in pawno/include folder